 However, the answer to this question will be dependent on one important factor.
 That factor is what type of bankruptcy do you intend to file?
 The two standard chapters of bankruptcy for individuals are Chapter 7 and Chapter 13.
-Due to recent changes in the bankruptcy laws, it has become more difficult for individuals to file for Chapter 7.
+Due to recent changes in the laws, it has become more difficult for individuals to file for Chapter 7.
 Not only does Chapter 7 involve a total liquidation of all of your assets, the criteria for approval have become more stringent.
 In the end, a majority of individuals eventually file Chapter 13 after they have filed a bankruptcy petition and have paid a filing fee.

 File for Bankruptcy